What is hyperopia?

 Hyperopia is not a disease, nor does it mean that you have "bad eyes."
-It simply means that you have a variation in the shape of your eyeball.
-Many people have some degree of farsightedness, yet it is only a problem if it significantly affects the ability to see well.
-The degree of variation will determine whether or not you will need corrective lenses.
+It simply means that you have a variation in the shape of your eyeball possibly causing blurred images and other symptoms.

-What causes farsightedness?
+What causes hyperopia?